What do I need to do during a power outage?

 - Where would we want to place the generator?
 Is it close to the gas and electric meter?

 Cost is an important consideration.
 However the one question that might matter most is what value do you place on the security, comfort and peace of mind that comes from 24/7 control over electric outages, especially longer duration outages associated with the severe weather in our Gulf Coast area?

 Can I get a quote over the phone from a participating dealer?

 Because each generator installation is somewhat unique, it's difficult to determine actual costs without a site visit by a participating dealer and a CenterPoint Energy representative.
-We recommended you complete the registration form to have our participating dealers contact you and arrange a FREE onsite visit to determine the actual generator installation cost.
-You can also call (713) 20POWER to contact a participating dealer.
+We recommended you complete the registration form to have our participating dealers contact you and arrange an onsite visit to determine the actual generator installation cost.

 Will our business need a permit to install the generator?